Courses of Study

 - Seyoon Kim, Professor of New Testament

-- David J. Downs, Associate Professor of New Testament Studies
+- David J. Downs, Associate Dean for the Center for Advanced Theological Studies and Associate Professor of New Testament Studies

 - Christopher B. Hays, D. Wilson Moore Associate Professor of Ancient Near Eastern Studies

 - Kyong Jin Lee, Associate Professor of Old Testament Studies

 - George T. Givens, Associate Professor of New Testament